fmoliveira/congress-app/README.md

 Check out a live copy of this project at https://congressapp.fmoliveira.dev

 > Disclaimer: This project is not actively maintained.
 It was developed for an interview test for my application to [Ubiquity6](https://ubiquity6.com/).
 The period requested to keep my source code private has already expired, so, I've open sourced it.
+You can [check the challenge here](CODING EXERCISE.md).

 > This project demonstrates some of my practices and style of coding a web application with React and TypeScript.
 Please note that this project was developed on January 2019 and I've improved several of my practices since then.
 I may eventually revamp the project with newest practices as well as more features from the awesome data supplied by ProPublica's API.